WalterWhite0x/heisenberg.finance/README.md

 # heisenberg.finance 🧪

 Heisenberg.finance is a multi-chain liquidity protocol for emerging token projects.
-You can join a liquity pool and starts to cook METH.
+You can join a liquity pool and start to cook METH.
 Website : https://heisenberg.finance
 GithubWiki :